Reborn as a Vending Machine, I Now Wander the Dungeon: Characters

-A sentient field mentioned by Kikoyu who went dormant in the Demon Lord's domain.
-A magical barrier prevents anyone from seeing him.
-Kikoyu now carries a piece of him, which can grow crops quickly and convert monster corpses into nutrients.
-He is also a reincarnated human like Boxxo.
+A sentient field mentioned by Kikoyu who went dormant in the Demon Lord's domain after defeating the original left leg general.
+He possesses the ability to shapeshift and spell what he wants to say in his soil since he can't talk.
+Kikoyu carries a piece of him, which can grow crops quickly and convert monster corpses into nutrients.
+He is also a reincarnated human from Japan like Boxxo, his name having been Noko Hatake in his original life.
+He is eventually revived (presumably due to Kikoyu returning her piece to Field) and joins the battle against the Netherlord.
+Kikoyu, Jessica, and Qyoehkotek have feelings for him.